 Lara Ratnaraja, Independent Cultural Consultant

-Lara is a Cultural Consultant who specialises in diversity, innovation, leadership, collaboration, and cultural policy implementation within higher education,, cultural and digital sectors.
-She also co-created the Hello Culture event series
+Lara is a Cultural Consultant who specialises in diversity, innovation, leadership, collaboration, and cultural policy implementation within HE, cultural and digital sectors.
+She co-created the Hello Culture event series (how cultural and digital technology intersects), and is planning a new series in Yorkshire from March 2023.

 Fran Sanderson, Director, Arts & Culture Investments and Programmes, Nesta